PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Nucleotide.md

 The `scripts/` directory contains two Python scripts required for the workflow. `Sort-Fasta-Records-BioPython.py` is used to sort the HiFi reads fasta by read names, and `sam-merger-minimap.py` is used to merge SAM files.

 Finally, the `envs/` directory contains the `general.yml` file which is needed to install all dependencies through conda.
 This environment is activated for each step of the workflow.
-The dependencies are installed from bioconda and conda-forge and include `exonerate 2.4.0` and `minimap2 2.17`.
+The dependencies are installed from bioconda and conda-forge and include `exonerate 2.4.0`, `minimap2 2.17`, and several packages for Python3.

 [Back to top](#TOP)